How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 Revealing Relationships: Dialogue can subtly or overtly display the nature of relationships between characters.
 For instance, the way two friends banter with inside jokes can show their close bond, while the formal and reserved speech between colleagues might indicate a more professional relationship.

-Power Dynamics: Power dynamics often come to life through dialogue.
+Power Dynamics: Power dynamics often come to life through exchange.
 Characters in positions of authority might use commanding language or interrupt others, while those with less power might speak more tentatively or deferentially.
 These dynamics can shift throughout the story, adding tension and intrigue.
 For example, a boss might say, “I expect this report by noon,” asserting their authority, while the employee might respond with, “Yes, sir,” indicating compliance.

 Examples of Dialogue Highlighting Character Interactions: